Cocktails with Monroe at the Langham

 Typically, the evening was more about the cocktails than the art on display, as well as the canapés and conversation.
 The Artesian’s head mixologist created Monroe-themed drinks, which were a sugary pink concoction of gin and bitters and served in tall Martini glasses.
 To eat, mini samosas and ratatouille was served, which proved for an interesting fusion of flavours.
 We were also treated to strawberry macaroons, which were delightful, and collie dog-shaped iced shortbreads – both British and delicious.
 A pianist in the corner, playing a blue mini grand, provided music such as Elton John’s Candle in the Wind, the irony of which seemed lost on everybody.

 Celebrities who attended included Made in Chelsea’s Kimberly Garner, wearing a tiny scarlet dress accessorised with fur and long, long limbs.
 Hayley Hasselhoff arrived wearing a full skirt and peroxide curls as a sort of homage to the late Monroe.
 Also, former 60s sex symbol and Bond Girl (the one painted gold in Goldfinger) Shirley Eaton was wearing a £1 million diamond necklace “by Boodles in Swan design”.
 Luxury.

-Cocktails with Monroe was a one-off event, for further information about Zebra One Gallery and future events visit here.
+Cocktails with Monroe was a one-off event.
+For further information about Zebra One Gallery and future events visit the gallery’s website here.